Korea University: Housing

 Korea University provides a range of on-campus housing options primarily clustered near Gaeunsa-gil, forming a small but dense residential complex.
 The area is often likened to an apartment village, with several dormitory buildings lining a steadily uphill road near Bugaksan.
 The residential area is generally divided into several types of dormitories, each differing in operation and facility standards.
 These include the Student Dormitory (often referred to as the old dormitory), the Frontier Hall (new dormitory), the Gosi Building, and dedicated housing for international students.
 Each dorm varies in its selection process and living environment.
 The Korea University dormitories are collectively referred to as "Anam Dormitory."

 For incoming freshmen, dormitory placement is determined based on admission scores for older buildings, and by distance from home for the newer Frontier Hall.
 However, due to limited capacity, many students, especially first-years, may not receive placement and instead seek off-campus alternatives such as boarding houses or rented apartments.
 Returning students can reapply for housing, but applications are only open to current or previous residents.
 Re-entry decisions are based on previous semester grades.
 As students advance through their academic years, the number of applicants typically declines, resulting in higher grade cutoffs, especially noticeable in the spring semester.
 Remaining seat applications are opened for both students who did not apply for re-entry and those who were not initially selected.
 For international residents, Korea University offers dedicated housing in the CJ International House, the Anam Global House, and the Anam International House.
 The Anam Global House was completed in September 2013, while the more recently built Anam International House opened in 2020.
-Korea University is also expected to open a new dormitory for international students.

 Organization

 Colleges and schools

-Korea University's 69 academic departments and programs are organized into 21 colleges and schools:
+Korea University's 69 academic departments and programs are organized into 27 colleges and schools: